BerkanMarasli/BM-Notes/Scala.md

 - ??? allows the code to compile without inserting actual code. useful when constructing a method...
 - When u think for loop is JS, think map in Scala
+- In Scala, think of recursion and not in terms of loops